 Private property designates a legal and non-governmental entity with the ownership of a property.
 This can either include personal property or capital goods.
 The concept of private property is supported and enforced by the political system of a country.
 Besides that, a property is considered private property when it is owned by an individual or by a juristic person for personal use and benefit.
 Any tangible or intangible property owned by an individual or corporation e.g., land, building, copyrights, patents, etc.

 Public property as the name signifies belongs to the public and is owned by the state.
-Therefore the property entirely belongs to the public and not to an individual or a firm e.g., parks, hospitals, public toilets, etc. All other amenities or premises which are managed by the government or a community for the convenience of the public comes under public property.
+Therefore the property entirely belongs to the public and not to an individual or a firm e.g., parks, hospitals, public toilets, etc. All other amenities or premises which are managed by the government or a community for the convenience of the public come under public property.

 Personal and Real Property